Saint James School of Medicine: Accreditation

-Prior to July 2024, the school had maintained accreditation with the Caribbean Accreditation Authority for Education in Medicine and other Health Professions (CAAM-HP).
-However, in July 2024, after years of maintaining accreditation, the school voluntarily withdrew from the CAAM-HP process as part of a broader strategic initiative to align with other recognized accrediting organizations.
+The school participated in the accreditation process of the Caribbean Accreditation Authority for Education in Medicine and other Health Professions (CAAM-HP) from February 2007 until July 2024, when it voluntarily withdrew as part of a broader strategic initiative to align with other recognized accrediting organizations.

 The St. Vincent campus is also recognized by the National Accreditation Board (NAB) of the Government of St. Vincent and the Grenadines.

-Financial Aid
+Financial aid

 Saint James School of Medicine (SJSM) has entered into an arrangement with Delta Financial Solutions, Inc. (Delta) to provide qualified students with a private student loan program.
 Saint James School of Medicine is not eligible for United States federal loans.

 Student life

-Students have clubs that they can join, including an AMSA chapter, a Phi Chi chapter, as well as other clubs.
+Students can join clubs, including an AMSA chapter, a Phi Chi chapter, and others.
 The student body also volunteers to operate health screenings for the local community.

+Notable alumni include Kelley Hurley, a four-time Olympic fencer and 2012 Olympic team bronze medalist, as well as Dawn Zuidgeest-Craft.